zzeneg/simple-ghost-theme/README.md

 ### Installation

 1. Copy the contents of the .zip file into /content/themes/.
-2. Edit links in default.hbs and disqus name in post hbs.
+2. Edit links in default.hbs and disqus name in post.hbs.
 3. Restart your Ghost instance.
 After that you can switch themes inside your Ghost admin page.
 Scroll down and choose "simple-ghost-theme".
 4. Have fun.